-Are you aged 18 - 30 years and have had two doses of the Pfizer or Moderna COVID-19 vaccines but have not received a booster?
+Are you aged 18 - 30 years old and have received two or three doses of the Pfizer or Moderna COVID-19 vaccines??
 Thank you for reading this, your help, whatever your final decision, is very much valued.
 We would like to invite you to take part in our study, Evaluating COVID-19 Vaccine Boosters (COV-BOOST).
 Before you make any decision, it is important you take the time to understand why we are doing this research and what it would involve.
 Please read the following information carefully and consider discussing it with friends, relatives or others as you wish.